 It is critical to understand that with a Medicare Advantage Plan, the insurance company decides whether to pay a claim or not.
 Plans from different insurance companies are dramatically different.

-Finally, Medicare Advantage Plans are not guaranteed renewable and can be cancelled by the carrier at the end of any calendar year.
-While you are guaranteed access to another MA Plan, the cancellation of your plan can leave you with difficulty ensuring that your preferred doctor is available in a new plan that you may choose during open enrollment.
+Finally, carriers have the right to cancel Medicare Advantage Plans at the end of any calendar year.
+Medicare guarantees access to an alternative MA Plan.
+However, the cancellation of your plan can leave you with difficulty ensuring that your preferred doctor is available in a new plan that you may choose during open enrollment.

 2. Medicare Supplements – MediGap